dbcls/grasp/README.md

 Set the max number of SPARQL queries that are stored in the cache.
 You can disable the cache by setting this to 0.

+## Releasing

+### Pipelines

+The Gitlab CI is responsible for building and updating the grasp deployments.

+- A push to a feature branch with a merge request will trigger a build and deployment of `int`
+- A push to the `main` branch will trigger a build and deployment of `qas`
+- A git-tag will trigger a build and deployment of `prd`

+### Creating a new version

+- `npm version patch|minor|major`
+- `git push --tags`
+- The pipeline will now build the correct `prd` version